TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 31/Proverbs 31.31.md

 ---

-Give her of the fruit of her hands; And let her works praise her in the gates.
+Give her of the fruit of her hands!
+Let her works praise her in the gates!